ProlificsPanther/Docker-Panther/README.md

   ### Panther Editor:
   * Open the Panther Editor using the command > prodev

-  * To Run a sample Panther client application use command > prorun mgmt (Name of Panther screen)
+  * To executea sample Panther client application, use command > prorun mgmt (mgmt is the name of the panther screen)

   ### Web Samples:
   * You may run the character mode browser to serve up a Panther html screen like this

     lynx localhost:8080/PantherDemo/login

-  * You may access the Panther Web application from a UI browser like this.
+  * Access the Panther Web application from a UI browser like this.
 IPAddress:8080/PantherDemo/PantherDemo/login

 Note: Port 8080 on your host system must be enabled to communicate externally.